jakewisse/dont-be-a-git/notes/notes.md

 HEAD|discard parts of your working tree as you see fit.
   ```

++ `git stash`.
+Saves a commit that doesn't have a parent.

 + rebase

   First and foremost, do not be afraid.